bixb922/crank-organ/doc-software/README.md

     W --> |Show log button| E[Event log]
 ```

 It's best to navigate the application using the buttons and the back button on the top of the page.
-Since pages are cached for fast response, sometimes reloading pages will update/clear information.
+S

-The home page is by default the menu page, but the configuration allows to define the tune list or the performance page as "home" page.
+The home page is  menu page.

 While music is playing, try to stay on the tune list and the performance page.
 The software is optimized so that these pages and their refresh does not interfere with the MIDI notes being played.
 All functions for playing music are included in these two pages.
 Other pages may interfere with playing music.